 Is IVF pregnancy safe?

-IVF pregnancy is considered safe under the guidance of skilled and experienced medical and non-medical staff.
+However, there are a few precautions after IVF pregnancy, but it is considered safe under the guidance of skilled and experienced medical and non-medical staff.
 So, before you consider IVF as your treatment option, check the accreditation of the clinic or hospital from where you are going to get your IVF done.
 Safety and quality assurance is the key factor for any fertility treatment.

 Is IVF pregnancy different from normal pregnancy?